IBM/unitxt/prepare/benchmarks/torr/README.md

 * Sample code for running the benchmark

 By default, ToRR Benchmark is registered in local Unitxt catalog by the name "benchmarks.torr" when you install Unitxt.
-Here is a sample code showing the benchmark use.
+Here is a sample code showing the benchmark use with an inference engine.

 ```
 from unitxt import evaluate, load_dataset, settings